 If you are stung by a mud dauber, ice and cool water can help reduce pain and swelling.
 Most mud dauber bites are mild and the symptoms don’t last long.
 You can also use a pain cream or anti-irritation lotion to control itchiness.
 If you feel dizzy or if you have trouble breathing, get medical help right away.
 Be especially cautious if you know that you’re allergic to wasp stings.

 What to Do If You Find Blue Mud Daubers

 Blue mud daubers tend to build nests on walls and under roof overhangs, often putting them in close proximity with people.
 Despite the low risk of stings, they’re usually unwelcome guests.
 Their nests are unattractive and it’s better to keep them away from children.

 If you see mud daubers or their nests around your home or garage, call Aptive Environmental for a customized pest control solution.
-We use only eco-friendly techniques to control infestations and ensure that your property is defended from pests all year.
-You can count on our Four Seasons Protection Plan to target the pests that are most active in every season and keep your home protected.
+We use only effective techniques to control infestations and ensure that your property is defended from pests all year.
+You can count on our pest experts to target the pests that are most active in every season and keep your home protected.

 Call your local branch today for a free quote and to schedule your first service appointment.